-Clinically Managed High Intensity Inpatient Treatment (Level III.5) for Behavioral Health
+Clinically Managed High Intensity Inpatient Treatment (Level 3.5) for Behavioral Health

 The High Intensity Inpatient Treatment client can expect to have a complete primary health assessment upon acceptance into the program, and stay at New Frontier for an average 6 weeks treatment—duration based on clients individualized needs.
 Clients are tested for tuberculosis and sexually-transmitted diseases through the Community Health Nurse.

-While in treatment at NFTC, clients are on a regimented schedule including individual and group sessions, exercise periods, and a weekly family session.
+While in treatment at NF, clients are on a regimented schedule including individual and group sessions, exercise periods, and a weekly family session.
 Clients will be attending group sessions, peer recovery support, selective case management, individual counseling, substance abuse education classes, recreation, and may be introduced to Twelve Step meetings.
-Phone calls and family contact are limited so clients can focus on themselves and their recovery
+Phone calls and family contact are limited so clients can focus on themselves and their recovery.

-After successful completion of Level III.5, when they are stable enough to rely on their family support system or their job, clients will be transferred to one of NFTC's outpatient facilities or to another agency.
+After successful completion of Level 3.5, when they are stable enough to rely on their family support system or their job, clients will be transferred to one of NF's outpatient facilities or to another agency.

 This is a less intensive program and has a longer commitment with the possibility of up to two years depending on client's need.
 Clients in this program have successfully completed in the high intensity inpatient program.
 They are helped through the normal things of life that they haven't been doing because of their addiction.